ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 plink --bfile ${datafile}_QC2 --mind 1 --hwe 1e-6 --geno 0.05 --maf 0.01 --make-bed --out ${datafile}_QC2_filtered
 ```

 Unzip the **HM3_b37 genotypes**.
 Prepare the HM3_b37 and the raw genotype data by extracting only SNPs that are in common between the two genotype data sets - this avoids exhausting the system memory.
 We are also removing the strand ambiguous SNPs from the genotyped data set to avoid strand mismatch among these SNPs.
-Your genotype files should be filtered to remove markers which do not satisfy the quality control criteria above.
+Your genotype files should be filtered to remove markers that do not satisfy the quality control criteria above.

 ```bash
 gunzip HM3_b37.*